alinedrc/forecast-ets-arima/README.md

 Time series analysis - Statistics with the R language

-The purpose of this code is to analyze the correlation and behavior of time series of water and electricity consumption through statistics using the R language.
+The purpose of this code is to analyze the correlation and behavior of time series of residential water and electricity consumption through statistics using the R language.